Medically reviewed by:

 - Reinforcing positive behaviors like abstinence

-In addition, support groups like Marijuana Anonymous are often part of a well-rounded treatment program where patients can safely recover from their substance abuse and learn to avoid dangerous behaviors in the future.
+Also, support groups like Marijuana Anonymous are often part of a well-rounded treatment program where patients can safely recover from their substance abuse and learn to avoid dangerous behaviors in the future.